GemmaClucas/2019_GoM_FecalMetabarcoding/README.md

 ## 4. Merge across plates

 I need to merge both the feature tables, which contain the counts of each feature, and the rep-seqs, which contain the actual sequence for each feature.
 The overlap method isn't important here as no samples were sequenced on multiple plates.

-I'm going to include the puffin samples, so that I can do the taxonomy assigment all together later.
+I'm going to keep the puffin samples separate and I've moved puffin stuff into the puffin folder.

 ```
 qiime feature-table merge \